 Dr. Alon Friedman

-New hope for epilepsy:
+New hope for brain damage and disease:

-Dr. Friedman has found that damage to blood vessels in the brain, substances in the blood cross the blood-brain barrier into the nerve tissues, where they can have toxic effects,” he explains.
-“My aim is to develop new technologies and treatments for detecting and repairing vascular damage and early brain changes before disease develops."
+"When blood vessels are damaged in the brain, substances in the blood cross the blood-brain barrier into the nerve tissues, where they can have toxic effects," explains Dr. Friedman, who came to Dalhousie from Israel's Ben-Gurion University in 2014, to accept the William Dennis Chair in Epilepsy Research.
+"My aim is to develop new technologies and treatments for detecting and repairing vascular damage and prevent brain damage before disease develops."